manuel-delverme/mila_tools/README.md

 #To allow the docker to communicate with the cluster you may need to change your ~/.ssh/config permissions
 sudo chown root:$USER ~/.ssh/config && sudo chmod 640 ~/.ssh/config

-#The first runs is quite slow, give it a few minutes
+#The first run is quite slow, give it a few minutes
 nodemon --exec "./test_scripts/watcher.sh" -e py,sh
 ```